mynamjordan/SinglePageApp/README.md

 10/4/2022 - Started to try code for 1 hours, the first page as i didnt know how to base the assignemnt i just did what i could with the reseach that i had.

 11/4/2022 - I created many HTMl pages that were able to corrolate to a link on the website however, this is not a single page application it was a reloading page that loaded other HTML in the folder.
 I did spend around 3 hours doing the pages And will think about what to do next tommorow.

 12/4/2022 - Had serious issue where it was not a single page application but still try to make it work 7 hours.
 Praticially rebuilt my HTML and CSS.
 Allowed for better healthy practices towards css and not just styling it in HTML as seen in my other 'pages' folder
-Basically Created a template, and did pages from 1-4, and page 10.
+Basically Created a template through CSS, and did pages from 1-4, and page 10.
 I had in the first 3 hours just did the tables as images cause I was scared to learn the table.
 But I tried to learn and it was easier than expected.
 I Spend most of my time learning on formatting the pages and the listing on the sides.
 The other time was spend doing one as I was learning the logic of div, one i learnt that aspect and the